 Status subfield shall be set to SUCCESS in the Reconfiguration Status Duple subfield and the Status Code

-field included in the corresponding STA Profile subfield of the Per-STA Profile subelement in the Basic Multi-Link element for that link ID shall indicateSUCCESS.
+field included in the (#22077)STA Profile subfield of the Per-STA Profile subelement corresponding to that link ID in the Basic Multi-Link element shall be set to SUCCESS.

 …

-The AP MLD shall reject an add link request if any of the following condition is true:
+The AP MLD shall reject an add link request if any of the following (#22076)conditions is true:

 The non-AP STA affiliated with the non-AP MLD corresponding to the link does not support all of the rates in the BSSBasicRateSet parameter and all of the membership selectors in the BSSMembershipSelectorSet parameter of the AP affiliated with the AP MLD corresponding to the link in the MLME-START.request primitive.